DR MANDALA RAO

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks, spirometry checks, ECGs.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailments and carry out cervical smears.

 Maggie trained in Crawley and Cuckfield, qualified in 1992 and has 20+ years’ experience in General Practice.
 She covers telephone and face to face triage, can assess and treat minor ailments and injuries in patients over the age of one year.
-She can also issue prescriptions within expertise and protocols for minor ailments etc. She can also do medication reviews and chronic disease management like Asthma, COPD, Hypertension.
+She can also issue prescriptions within expertise and protocols for minor ailments etc.

 Andrea qualified in 2008 and has been Practice Nursing in General Practice.
 She provides Diabetic specialist nursing clinics with our lead GP Dr Sinha.
 She also provides childhood immunisation clinics, cervical cytology clinics, contraception reviews and covers chronic disease management for Asthma, COPD and hypertension.